bbe2/portfolio/README.md

->> please select branches in 3rd submenu from top see the following content sections
+>> please select a branch name below in the 4th submenu to view evidence
 >>> masters of science portfolio
 >>>> re-engineering practioner evidence
 >>>>> technical writing evidence